 - they must think about adapting their equipment (gas mask, lighting or night vision devices...) before they have problems.

-- the butler must make the most of the porters' round-trip trips; but he must remember to take into account the safety advice of the butler, and the archaeologist's recommendations (e.g., some artifacts must be kept on site to solve puzzles).
+- the butler must make the most of the porters' outward and return trips; but he must remember to take into account the safety advice of the butler, and the archaeologist's recommendations (e.g., some artifacts must be kept on site to solve puzzles).

 - Certain events and details are left to the DOJ's discretion, with suggestions of probability if the dice are to decide.